bbcmicrobit/micropython/docs/uart.rst

 a serial interface.

 .. note::
-    The internal uart buffer is hard coded to 64 bytes.
+    The internal UART RX buffer is 64 bytes, so make sure data is read before the buffer is full or some of the data might be lost.

 Functions
 =========